sholladay/hapi-s3/README.md

 #### server.s3

-An instance of [Scube](https://github.com/sholladay/scube), a thin wrapper around the [AWS SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/index.html).
+An instance of [Scube](https://github.com/sholladay/scube), a thin wrapper around the S3 client from the [AWS SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/index.html).
 This is available as `request.server.s3` inside of route handlers.

 ## Related